-Lima, 21 to 23 October 2015: the management of the SDC Latin America and the Caribbean (LAC) division met with Ambassadors and Heads of Cooperation from Bolivia, Colombia, Cuba, Haiti, Honduras, Nicaragua and Peru in a 3 days regional management workshop.
+Lima, 21 to 23 October 2015: The management of the SDC Latin America and the Caribbean (LAC) division met with Ambassadors and Heads of Cooperation from Bolivia, Colombia, Cuba, Haiti, Honduras, Nicaragua and Peru in a 3 day regional management workshop.
 One slot of the workshop was dedicated to quality assurance issues with specific attention to poverty focus in SDC programing.
-The objective of the slot was first, to refresh participants’ knowledge about the reference frame used by SDC to apprehend poverty and its dynamics and second, to reach a common understanding on the meaning of “being poor” in the Latin America and the Caribbean, a region that has seen almost all of its countries graduating from low to middle incomes countries in the course of the last decade.
+The objective of the slot was first to refresh participants’ knowledge about the reference frame used by SDC to apprehend poverty and its dynamics.
+Secondly, it was to reach a common understanding on the meaning of “being poor” in Latin America and the Caribbean, a region that has seen almost all of its countries graduating from low to middle incomes countries in the course of the last decade.